AdobeDocs/platform-learn.en/help/platform/destinations/target/use-rtcdp-profile-attributes-in-target.md

 jira: KT-13142
 ---

-# Use Real-time CDP profile attributes in Adobe Target
+# Use Real-Time CDP profile attributes in Adobe Target

 Learn how to use Adobe Real-Time Customer Data Platform profile attributes in Adobe Target to deliver personalized experiences on your website and mobile apps.
 For more information, see [the documentation](https://experienceleague.adobe.com/docs/target/using/integrate/integrating-with-rtcdp.html).